Mattc33/Necronomicon/Necronomicon.md

 ###  How do I create Corpses?

 Use the **desecrate gem** and it will summon corpses of the base type of monsters u find in that zone.
-Keep in mind a level 19+ Desecrate gem will allow you to create monsters of the highest base level for the zone you are in.
+Keep in mind a level 20 Desecrate gem will allow you to create monsters of the highest base level for the zone you are in.
+The highest level zone as of [3.0.1] is level 84, the shaper zone.

 <img src="https://i.gyazo.com/24a3834e4f04eb7136be7b3a9ce5943d.png" height="500">